zeek/zeek-docs/doc/frameworks/logging.rst

 Filtering Log Records
 ---------------------

-We have seen how to customize the logged columns, but you can also control which records Zeek writes out.
-This relies on Zeek’s :zeek:see:`hook` mechanism, as follows.
-Log streams and log filters feature an optional “policy” hook whose handlers can veto the writing of a log entry via a :zeek:see:`break` statement.
+We just saw ways how to customize the logged columns.
+The logging framework also lets you control which records Zeek writes out.
+It relies on Zeek’s :zeek:see:`hook` mechanism to do this, as follows.
+The framework provides two levels of "policy" hooks, a global one and a set of filter-level ones.
+The hook handlers can implement additional processing of a log record, including vetoing the writing of the record.
+Any handler that uses a :zeek:see:`break` statement to leave the hook declares that a record shall not be written out.
 Anyone can attach handlers to these hooks, which look as follows:

 .. code-block:: zeek

+  type Log::StreamPolicyHook: hook(rec: any, id: ID);
   type Log::PolicyHook: hook(rec: any, id: ID, filter: Filter);

-The ``rec`` argument contains the entry to be logged and is an instance of the record type associated with the stream’s columns.  ``id`` identifies the log stream, and ``filter`` is the log filter instance governing the log-write under consideration.
-You can pass arbitrary state through these arguments, for example by extending streams or filters via a :zeek:see:`redef`, or at runtime via the config table included in the filter.
-The framework automatically inherits any policy hook defined on a stream to its attached filters.
-Filters can override this hook, including no use of a hook, as desired.
+For both hook types, the ``rec`` argument contains the entry to be logged and is an instance of the record type associated with the stream’s columns, and ``id`` identifies the log stream.

+The logging framework defines one global hook policy hook: :zeek:see:`Log::log_stream_policy`.
+For every log write, this hook gets invoked first.
+Any of its handlers may decide to veto the log entry.
+The framework then iterates over the log stream's filters.
+Each filter has a ``filter$policy`` hook of type :zeek:see:`Log::PolicyHook`.
+Its handlers receive the log record, the ID of the log stream, and the filter record itself.
+Each handler can veto the write.
+After the filter's hook has run, any veto (by :zeek:see:`Log::log_stream_policy` or the filter's hook) aborts the write via that filter.
+If no veto has occurred, the filter now steers the log record to its output.

+You can pass arbitrary state through these hook handlers.
+For example, you can extending streams or filters via a :zeek:see:`redef`, or pass key-value pairs via the ``filter$config`` table..

+Since you'll often want to use uniform handling for all writes on a given stream, log streams offer a default hook, provided when constructing the stream, that the stream's filters will use if they don't provide their own.
 To support hooks on your log streams, you should always define a default hook when creating new streams, as follows:

 .. code-block:: zeek